frtorres/FreeBSD_Guide/README.md

 Copyright 2014 FreeBSD, frtorres (frtorres) , Panama.
 All rights reserved.

-Wed Jan 14 16:25:51 COT 2014 Adapted from internet sources nrmally cited on each file by: frtorres
+Wed Jan 14 16:25:51 COT 2014 Adapted from internet sources normally cited on each file by: frtorres